 The Importance of Licensure

 Licensure helps ensure that drivers meet the basic requirements for offering rideshare services.
 These include that they are 21 years of age or older, possess a valid driving license for at least 3 years, have a clean driving record, and can pass a criminal background check.
+Making sure that drivers meet these standards helps prevent costly rideshare accidents.

 The licenses also help ensure that drivers maintain their vehicle in accordance with various safety standards.
 These include the age and condition of the vehicle, maintenance of safety equipment, etc. Ultimately, licensure helps protect passengers and other motorists by ensuring that rideshare drivers adhere to established safety standards and obey traffic rules and regulations for operating as a taxi service for both tourists and residents of Nevada.
+When Uber and Lyft drivers fail to follow these policies and cause injuries, a rideshare accident lawyer can help victims recover damages.